-The curriculum of this Master programme consists of a mandatory and an optional section.
-The mandatory section consists of:
+The curriculum of this Master’s programme consists of a compulsory and an optional section.
+All courses are 7.5 EC, unless indicated otherwise.

-Within the MBI programme research and education integrity plays an important role.
-Ethical aspects of the research (e.g. privacy, hacking, information security, scientific integrity, etc.) are topics in several courses (Advanced Research Methods, Intro2MBI, Method Engineering) and an integral part of the research training.
+Within the MBI programme research and education, integrity plays an important role.
+Ethical aspects of the research (e.g. privacy, hacking, information security, scientific integrity, etc.) are topics in several courses (Advanced Research Methods, Introduction to Business Informatics, Method Engineering) and an integral part of the research training.
 In addition, all students of the entire Graduate School of Natural Sciences must participate in the course Dilemmas of the Scientist (0.5 EC), which focuses on integrity and social responsibilities of the scientist.

 - Lectures with guest speakers